django-import-export/django-import-export/docs/advanced_usage.rst

     >>> resource = BookResource(publisher_id=1)

-If you need to pass dynamic values to the Resource from an `Admin integration`_, refer to :ref:`How to dynamically set resource values`.
+If you need to pass dynamic values to the Resource from an `Admin integration`_, refer to :ref:`advanced_usage:How to dynamically set resource values`.

 Django Natural Keys
 -------------------